-Figure 6.7: (a) Reward accumulated at run-time for Access2, as a comparative histogram for 100 runs of 25 steps. (b) Respective mean/deviation, and mean error between collected reward and expected value $(\bar{\delta}V)$ . (c) Evolution of $\max{\mathcal{B}} V_n(b)$ in real time for the various models/solvers in Access3, showing similar final results, but faster convergence in the eventdriven case.
+Figure 6.7: (a) Reward accumulated at run-time for Access2, as a comparative histogram for 100 runs of 25 steps. (b) Respective mean/deviation, and mean error between collected reward and expected value $(\bar{\delta}V)$. (c) Evolution of max_B $V_n(b)$ in real time for the various models/solvers in Access3, showing similar final results, but faster convergence in the event-driven case.

-was 22.78 s vs. 29.03 s, respectively, until a residual of $10^{-4}$ ).
+Both the normal PERSEUS algorithm (Spaan and Vlassis, 2005) and CC-PERSEUS were run on this problem, over a set of 50 sampled belief points with $\gamma = 0.95$ and $h = \infty$.
+All experiments were run on an Intel Core i5 2.67Ghz computer with 4GB RAM.
+As a baseline, the PERSEUS algorithm was run on our event-driven model, disregarding the effect of unobservable events.
+Figure 6.6a shows the maximum improvement (or residual) to the value function between steps using these algorithms, which is indicative of their real-time convergence.
+From here we can see that CC-PERSEUS on the eventdriven model outperforms its standard version in the synchronous setting (total run-time was 22.78 s vs. 29.03 s, respectively, until a residual of 10^{-4}).
 Figure 6.6b also shows how the total number of vectors of CC-PERSEUS follows $|\mathcal{A}|$ times that of the baseline, since Q-functions are explicitly maintained for each action.
 In Figure 6.7 we show how the baseline policy, even though faster to compute, is outperformed by CC-PERSEUS, since action constraints are not considered in the former case.
 Due to this fact, the expected value calculated by PERSEUS does not correspond to the reward accrued at run-time (an error of 27%, vs. 3% with CC-PERSEUS).

 In order to showcase the scalability of these methods, a larger version of the above problem was implemented.
 Access3 has 3 rooms/sensors/servers along a corridor, but the sensor at the center can only detect authorized personnel (or nothing).
 Therefore, there is only one more event with respect to the previous problem, but the presence of another agent causes an exponential increase in the number of observations of the synchronous model.
 Figure 6.5 shows the sizes of the models for this problem, and Figures 6.6c and 6.6d show performance results.
 Although synchronous and eventdriven models are not strictly comparable with regard to expected reward, since their dynamics are inherently different, we show in Figure 6.7c an overlay of the best expected value (in the sample set) for Access3 using either model, to establish that they in fact converged to similar near-optimal policies.
-Running times to a residual of $10^{-4}$ were 6 m 52.39 s for event-driven CC-PERSEUS and 2h 27 m 24.27 s for synchronous PERSEUS.
+Running times to a residual of 10^{-4} were 6 m 52.39 s for event-driven CC-PERSEUS and 2h 27 m 24.27 s for synchronous PERSEUS.
 This shows that the simple addition of an agent increased the computational advantage of the event-driven model over its alternative by more than an order of magnitude (also clearly visible in Figure 6.7c).
-The problem files for these experiments can be accessed at http://users.isr.ist.utl.pt/~jmessias/PhDthesis.
+The problem files for these experiments can be accessed at http://users.isr.ist.utl.pt/~jmessias/PhDthesis1.